MickaelBlet/Loggator/README.md

 /// muted       : false
 Loggator(std::ostream &oStream, int filter = eFilterLog::ALL);

-/// name        : @param name
+/// name        : @param name (if not empty add in static map for getInstance method)
 /// filter      : ALL
 /// outStream   : nullptr
 /// muted       : false